 Judges for Misdemeanor Cases at the Tampa Courthouse

 Except for domestic violence cases, all misdemeanor offenses and criminal traffic offenses heard in the Tampa Courthouse will be assigned to a county criminal division according to the first letter of the defendant’s last name.

 When a notice to appear, criminal report affidavit, or direct information is filed, the clerk will assign the case according to the following alphabetical distribution:

-- Division G – The Honorable Paul T. Jeske, for the letters A, E, J, I, Q, T, V, Z;
+- Division “G” – The Honorable Paul T. Jeske – First Letter of Defendant’s Last Name – A, E, J, I, Q, T, V, Z

 Many of the rules governing the administration of criminal cases in Hillsborough County are governed by various administrative orders.
 The procedures for the County Criminal Division are set out in Administrative Orders.